Signed in as:

-In July 2022, Dr Rachel published her first book, Metabolic Madness.
-A groundbreaking exploration of how metabolic dysfunction and gut health lies at the root of many mental and neurological disorders.
+In July 2022, Dr Rachel Brown published her first book, Metabolic Madness.
+This groundbreaking exploration delves into how metabolic dysfunction and gut health are at the core of many mental health and neurological disorders.

-The book brings together compelling scientific evidence revealing the deep connection between metabolism, brain health, and mental wellbeing.
+The book presents compelling scientific evidence that reveals the profound connection between metabolism, brain health, and mental wellbeing.

-It explains why ketogenic diets can be so effective in restoring brain function, improving mood, and reducing neuroinflammation, while also highlighting the common challenges people face when adopting such an approach.
+It elucidates why ketogenic diets can be particularly effective in restoring brain function, enhancing mood, and reducing neuroinflammation, while also addressing the common challenges individuals encounter when adopting this dietary approach.

-The gut–brain-axis plays a pivotal role in mental health, and through her clinical experience, Dr Rachel has seen time and again how addressing gut inflammation not only calms IBD flares but also lifts symptoms of depression, anxiety, brain fog, and fatigue.
+Notably, one of the initial chapters is dedicated to gut health.
+The gut–brain-axis is crucial for mental health, and through her clinical experience, Dr Rachel has repeatedly observed how addressing gut inflammation not only alleviates IBD flares but also alleviates symptoms of depression, anxiety, brain fog, and fatigue.

 Other Publications: